Agoric/documentation/main/dapps/alpha-release-candidate.md

 ### Contract Structure

-Please add the following type right before the start of your contract code to enforce the correct return values for your contract:
+Please add the following type right before the start of your contract code to warn if the correct return values for your contract are not being returned:

 ```js
 /**